 Instructions

-- Remove from heat and serve.
-Top with bread crumbs, fresh herbs and freshly ground pepper if desired
+- When the time is up, remove from heat and serve immediately.
+Top with bread crumbs, fresh herbs, sea salt and freshly ground pepper if desired

 Your turkey sound sounds really delicious.
 I love a good soup, especially in this colder weather.